rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

 Let's take a look at a few examples.

 Add the ``hideWhenEmpty`` attribute to SmartApp inputs to completely hide UI control if there are no devices available.
-In this example, the SmartApp will not display the valve input if there were no valves in this user's location, but would display the switch input even if there were no switches.
+In this example, the SmartApp will not display the valve input if there were no valves in this user's Location, but would display the switch input even if there were no switches.

 .. code-block:: groovy